salt-extensions/saltext-vault/docs/ref/configuration.md

 :::
 #### verify
 Configures certificate verification behavior when issuing requests to the Vault server.
-If unset, requests will use the CA certificates bundled with `certifi`.
+If unset, requests use the CA certificates bundled with `certifi`.

 For details, please see the `requests` documentation on [certificate verification][].